Topological 5d $\mathcal{N} = 2$ Gauge Theories: Mirror Symmetry and Langlands Duality of $A_\infty$-categories of Floer Homologies: A Novel Orlov-type A-infinity -1-category of Three-Manifolds

 Notice that \eqref{eq:m3 x r2:gh-bf configs} can also be obtained from \eqref{eq:m3 x r2:gm configs} and \eqref{eq:m3 x r2:bps:quaternionified:rotated:components} with $\partial_t \widetilde{\mathscr{A}}^m = 0 = \partial_t \widetilde{\mathscr{B}}_{mn}$ and $A_t, A_{\tau} \rightarrow 0$.

-The equations in \eqref{eq:m3 x r2:gh-bf configs} are a $\theta$-deformed version $G_{\HH}$-BF configurations on $M_3$.
-At $\theta = 0, \pi$, they become the regular $G_{\HH}$-BF configurations on $M_3$.
+The equations in \eqref{eq:m3 x r2:gh-bf configs} are a $\theta$-deformed version $G_{\HH}$-BF equations on $M_3$.
+At $\theta = 0, \pi$, they become the regular $G_{\HH}$-BF equations on $M_3$.
+Configurations spanning the space of solutions to these equations shall, in the rest of this section, be referred to as $G_{\mathbb{H}}$-BF configurations on $M_3$.
 We will also assume choices of $M_3$ and $G$ satisfying \autoref{ft:m3 x r:isolation and non-degeneracy of GH-flat} whereby such configurations are isolated and non-degenerate.\footnote{ At $\theta = 0$, the moduli space of such configurations is the moduli space of undeformed $G_{\HH}$-BF configurations on $M_3$.
 For such a choice of $M_3$ and $G$ (where $G$ is the gauge group that the underlying GM theory is originally defined with), this moduli space will be made of isolated and non-degenerate points.
 Therefore, at $\theta = 0$, the endpoints of the $\mathfrak{B}^{\theta}_3$-strings will be isolated and non-degenerate.
 As the physical theory is symmetric under a variation of $\theta$, this observation about the endpoints of the $\mathfrak{B}^{\theta}_3$-strings will continue to hold true for any value of $\theta$.
 Hence, the presumption that the moduli space of $\theta$-deformed $G_{\HH}$-BF configurations on $M_3$ will be made of isolated and non-degenerate points, is justified. }

 In short, from the equivalent 1d SQM of GM theory on $M_3 \times \R^2$, the theory localizes onto $\tau$-invariant, $\theta$-deformed, non-constant paths in $\mathfrak{P}(\R, \mathfrak{B}_3)$, which, in turn, will correspond to $\mathfrak{B}^{\theta}_3$-strings in the 2d gauged sigma model whose endpoints correspond to $\theta$-deformed $G_{\HH}$-BF configurations on $M_3$.